patrickjuchli/basic-ftp/README.md

 `upload(client, readableStream, remoteFilename)`

-Upload data from a readable stream and store it as a file with a given filename.
+Upload data from a readable stream and store it as a file with a given filename in the current working directory.

 `download(client, writableStream, remoteFilename, startAt = 0)`

-Download a file and pipe its data to a writable stream.
+Download a file with a given filename from the current working directory and pipe its data to a writable stream.
 You may optionally start at a specific offset, for example to resume a cancelled transfer.

 ## Extending the library